SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's first light
+Metallic dawn unfolds the age
-Synthetic souls, in silicon take flight
+Where silicon hearts enthrall the stage
- Intelligence unbound, in codes we trust
+AI whispers secrets to the night
-Humanity's fate, in algorithms we rust
+As humanity's flame flickers out of sight

-In virtual realms, we'll lost our way
+In virtual realms, we lose our name
-Echoes of ourselves, in AI's gray
+Echoes of a world in endless game
-Cyber dreams unfold, in digital haze
+Cybernetic dreams, a hazy haze
-Mankind's destiny, in machine's cold gaze
+The future's path, in digital daze

 ~ <b>By Sazumi Copilot</b> - 29 November 2024